 The Keystone Fund provides funding critical for rehabilitating and upgrading park and forest infrastructure, which helps conserve these resources and ensure a safe and healthy setting for public recreation and environmental education—since 1993, the Keystone Fund has invested over $191 million in maintenance and improvement projects.
 This funding is critical, especially considering the $1 billion maintenance backlog facing Pennsylvania state parks and forests.

-Click here for maps showing relative spending amounts of the Keystone Fund in state parks and forests.
+Up to date Projects Map: Click here for maps showing relative spending amounts of the Keystone Fund in state parks and forests, or explore an in-depth GIS look at Keystone Projects with the GIS Analysis Map.

 TYPES OF PROJECTS